melbourne-lab/canopy_flowering/notes/field_notes_2022.md

 Aspens have started leafing out on P2P though.
 I drove through Ned on the way back and the roadside T on the entrance to town looks done (!).

+### Jun 4

+Late start today, only focused on installing sensors.
+Installed two: one at 33, one at 67.

+I did not pay special attention to the direction the mount plates needed to be facing.
+I put SP510 cables facing north.
+I misplaced my ruler so depths were approximate but serviceable (used a thumb-length as a substitute for an inch).

+I also placed flags at some of the SW plots including 33, 52, 54, 63, 64, 68, 69, 70.

+### Jun 6

+I got to the station today and unfortunately realized I forgot to check which sensors to install.
+Trying on the station computer generated a different list than my old one (maybe because their version is from 2016?!)

+I installed sensors at 64 (from old list), 2, and 15.
+Next up should be 47.
+Shovel is by plot 15.

+A low stand of aspens had leafed out but none others.
+I'm pretty sure there were no plots under the aspens leafing out (they're a few meters S of plot 2-4).
+Plot 2 had not leafed out yet.

+I got rained out before I could do much else.
+Did not establish any plots.
+Did not do a card swap on June 4th's sensors.

+I was able to swap one of the mount plates on one of the poles without a level.
+While I can replace some (four) of these, I figured that I can also replace them with unused mount plates.

+There were some T plants with yellow buds visible in the SW meadow.
+Still at least two days from flowering though.
+None in plots (that I saw).